phaze

 Person stretching before a strength workout

-Body composition data is AES-256-GCM encrypted on your device and in iCloud backup.
-Even Apple cannot read it.
-Values are never sold, never shared, and never used to train AI.
-Phaze pairs body composition with Lab Tracker and Taper Coach so DEXA, weight, labs, and dose live in the same chart.
+Body composition data is encrypted on your device with AES-256-GCM in the Apple Keychain and stays local-first; it is never sold, shared, or used to train AI.
+Phaze keeps body composition alongside Lab Tracker and Taper Coach, so scans, weight, labs, and doses live in one private app.
+Phaze is a wellness and habit-tracking app, not a medical device.

 The scale stops being the whole story.